 Also Read: Snapdragon For India: Snapdragon 4s Gen 2, X Elite, Copilot+, All Details!

 The newly revealed chipset is based on a 4nm architecture with a 64-bit configuration.
-Furthermore, the octa processor has 2 cores running at 2GHz and 6 cores running at 1.8GHz.
+Furthermore, the octa processor has two cores running at 2GHz and six cores running at 1.8GHz.
 Thanks to the Adreno GPU, it supports a full-HD+ display with a 90Hz refresh rate.
 There is also a 5G modem that can deliver download speeds at 1Gbps apart from Wi-Fi 5 and Bluetooth 5.1.
 For charging, you get Quick Charge 4+ and USB 3.2 Gen 1 for connectivity.

 Worst Processor For Mobile: Chipsets You Should Stay Away From